Spider-Social-Network/ToxActiveUserList/README.md

 ## Rules
 - Please always keep it simple.
 Thank you
-- Please make sure you have ownership of the added ToxId and don't cause trouble to others;
+- Please make sure you have ownership of the added ToxId and don't cause trouble to others;unless they are public, such as a robot